Posted on: September 8, 2015

 We spoke with Caja van Tolie, a Dutch sex worker.
 We met each other at the Koffie Schenkerij in Amsterdam’s Red Light District.
 Caja has been working as a prostitute for 16 years.
 We were looking forward to meeting her because we really wanted to know more about her profession and experiences.
 This is what we asked her:

 Since 1999.
 I started at the Red Light District of Amsterdam.
 I also worked in Groningen for a while but decided to go back to Amsterdam.
 When I worked in Amsterdam’s Red Light District again, the mayor of Amsterdam decided to introduce more stringent regulations which women have to meet when working as a prostitute.
 That’s one of the reasons I decided to work in Utrecht instead of Amsterdam.
 Looking back, after a while the rules in Utrecht became more strict than those in Amsterdam, which led to a forced end of my job as a Dutch prostitute.

 No, not at all.
-The Red Light District has changed over the last 15 years.
+The Red Light District of Amsterdam has changed over the last 15 years.
 I prefer the Red Light District the way it used to be.

 A lot of people walk by, but there’s a small percentage who really visit a prostitute here.
 That’s why the prostitutes are experiencing difficulties in earning the rent for the windows.
 I personally think the earnings are too low.
 But everyone has their own opinion.